-The English Faculty strives to engage and guide students through a rich and rewarding experience of a broad literary canon spanning the 19th, 20th and 21st centuries.
+The English Faculty aims to build global Catholic citizens by engaging and guiding students through a rich and rewarding experience of a broad literary canon spanning the 19th, 20th and 21st centuries.
 In studying these texts, we aim to inspire our students to develop into analytical readers, creative writers and confident speakers.
 We ensure our students are introduced to a plethora of cultures, contexts and forms, inspiring enthusiasm and passion for the written word.

 The Key Stage 3 curriculum consistently builds and develops skills and understanding of reading, writing and oracy through a challenging range of texts and genres.
 We link contextual study with the Key Stage 3 History course, strengthening and consolidating understanding through a conceptualised approach.